 The July 7, 1939, wedding included a lavish reception, attended by 300 people.
 A press account indicated that most of the attendees were racketeers from eastern U.S. criminal syndicates.
 The newly married Zwillmans took a honeymoon lasting 40 days before they, Mary's son and Mary's father Eugene settled back in East Orange.
 Almost immediately, Zwillman found himself facing a federal contempt of court charge.
 Called as a witness before a Southern District of New York grand jury looking into the disappearance of Lepke Buchalter, Zwillman was asked about his business and business associates.
 He refused to answer the questions.
 Judge Johnson J. Hayes found Zwillman in contempt and sentenced him to six months in prison.
 The conviction was overturned on appeal.

-The Zwillman family, including Abner, his wife, their daughter (born about 1942), a stepson and father-in-law, moved to 50 Beverly Road in West Orange in 1946.
-Costly improvements made to the household in the following years caught the attention of federal investigators, who determined that the improvements could not have been paid for with the meager income Zwillman and his wife reported on their tax returns.
-Within a few years, the home was described in the press as a stone mansion of 24 rooms with a four-car garage.
+The Zwillman family, including Abner, his wife, their daughter Lynn Kathryn (born about 1943), a stepson John Steinbach and father-in-law, moved to 50 Beverly Road in West Orange in 1946.
+Costly improvements made to the twenty-plus-room English-style stone structure in the following years caught the attention of federal investigators, who determined that the improvements could not have been paid for with the meager income Zwillman and his wife reported on their tax returns.

 In the summer of 1950, Zwillman appeared before the U.S. Senate's Kefauver Committee for questioning in its investigation of organized crime in interstate commerce.
 At that time, Zwillman was regarded as the boss of the New Jersey underworld, and his name had come up repeatedly in earlier testimony.
 His rackets included gambling operations and coin-operated vending and jukebox machines (a racket allegedly shared with Charlie Luciano).
 His legitimate business interests included Public Service "PS" Tobacco cigarette vending company (shared with Luciano's close friend Michael Lascari), Federal Automatic washing machine company, E&S Trading scrap iron company, A&S Trading machinery company and Greater Newark GMC Truck Sales Co.
 He also was an investor in the Pittsburgh steel firm, A.M.
 Byers Co.
 He was said to have considerable influence in politics and labor unions.